Learn how to do real camp cooking with a Dutch Oven. Say 'No' to burnt sausages and pot noodles when camping.

-- Finally, before packing it away, use a paper towel and smear unflavoured vegetable oil over the oven to give it a bit more protection.
+- Finally, before packing it, use a paper towel and smear unflavoured vegetable oil over the oven to give it more protection.
 Wipe off any excess.

 Never use soap.
-Detergent will remove your seasoning.
+The detergent will remove your seasoning.

 5. Get one

 As with most things, you can get Dutch Ovens and related equipment from Amazon and many camping and outdoor suppliers.

 Dutch Oven Camp Recipe Favorites

 Cooking should be relaxed and simple.
-Chop an onion, thrown in some spuds, add a tin of beans, and have a beer…
+Chop an onion, throw in some spuds, add a tin of beans, and have a beer...

-Obviously safety around hot things and campfires must be understood by kids, but helping cook in a dutch oven is something they will enjoy.
+Kids must understand safety around hot things and campfires, but helping cook in a Dutch oven is something they will enjoy.

-A favorite of “Stinky Pete” I guess.
-You don’t have to stick to the recipe exactly for it to work.
+A favourite of 'Stinky Pete', I guess.
+You don't have to stick to the recipe exactly for it to work.

 Follow our step-by-step guide to this really simple recipe.

-When waking up on a cold damp morning, getting the fire going and a warm breakfast is just what’s needed – something you can’t do if you are mainly camping off BBQs.
+When waking up on a cold damp morning, getting the fire going and a warm breakfast is needed - something you can't do if you are mainly camping off BBQs.

 - 1lb Sausages (Quorn ones work well as well)